campa-consortium/generator_standard/README.md

 - `suggest(num_points: int | None = None) -> list[dict]`:

-  Returns a set of points in the input space to be evaluated next.
-Each element of the list is a separate point, as a dictionary.
+  Returns set of points in the input space, to be evaluated next.
+Each element of the list is a separate point.
-  Dictionary keys include the names of each input variable specified in the generator's `VOCS`.
+  Keys of the dictionary include the name of each input variable specified in the constructor.
 Values of the dictionaries are **scalars**.

   When `num_points` is passed, the generator should return exactly this number of points, or raise a error ``ValueError`` if it is unable to.